 No matter the level of support you intend to provide for your loved one, it’s important to discuss with them what that support will look like.
 Make sure whatever care you plan to provide is in line with your loved one’s aftercare program and individual goals.
 By establishing the fact that you respect and honor their ambitions and purpose, your loved one will be more apt to accept your help and respect your advice.

-If your loved one relapses, know that this is common and does not mean that they are back to square one.
-In fact, many people relapse multiple times on their way to long-term recovery from drugs.
+If you are worried about what to do when a loved one relapses, know that this is common and does not mean that they are back to square one.
+In fact, loving someone in recovery includes accepting that, for many, relapse is a part of recovery, and many people relapse multiple times on their way to long-term recovery from drugs.
 Try not to judge them, work to instill hope, and encourage any extra support or additional counseling they may need to get back on track.